AhmedALSaeed0/Manara-AWS-Project/README.md

 - **Amazon Route 53** – DNS service to route users to the application
 - **NAT Gateway & Internet Gateway** – Provide controlled internet access to public and private resources
 - **Amazon VPC** – Isolated network with subnets and routing
+- **Security Groups** – Virtual firewalls controlling inbound and outbound traffic for EC2, RDS, and ALB
+- **Route Tables** – Define how traffic is routed between subnets, NAT Gateways, and Internet Gateways

 ---